Ellipse Drawing Guide

 You can imagine that the ellipse you are drawing is part of a cylinder.

-The direction of the cylinder is the direction of the minor axis (meaning, direction of foreshortening).
+The direction of the cylinder is the direction of the minor axis (meaning the direction of foreshortening).

 Sketches of a camera and gun in perspective